 Anyone who has witnessed a seizure knows that it is scary...terrifying, really.
 (I have witnessed a diabetic seizure, two febrile seizures, and Brother's.
 They were all scary.)
 My friend described to me how when her baby had a seizure, her husband dropped to his knees and begged for his daughter's life.
 I suspect many in his shoes do the same thing.

 Brother does not have epilepsy, however, he has been under a doctor's care for the past two and a half years due to a seizure he had days before his first birthday.
+UPDATE: Brother DOES have epilepsy now.
+He has had a second, unprovoked seizure.
 It was a Thursday morning.
 I could hear Brother making whimpering sounds through the baby monitor.
 These sounds were not unusual, so I ignored it.
 I prepared breakfast for Big Sis, put her on the bus, and took a shower.
 After all of that, I went into Brother's room.
 He was convulsing in his crib.

 I thought I knew exactly what was happening based on Big Sis's two febrile seizures.
 I called 911.
 (It was the first time they did not keep me on the line.)
 Then I called my husband at work.
 We knew we'd be at the ER for a long time, so we made plans for him to come home and care for Big Sis.
 We were calm.

 By the time the ambulance arrived, Brother's convulsions had changed.
 I thought they had stopped, but they were just different.
 (Basically, it began as one type of seizure and then changed to a different type.)
 When we arrived at the children's hospital an hour later, it began to get scary.
 It was then that the staff made me understand what was happening and jeopardy my son was in.
 Despite all they had done, they could not get Brother out of the seizure.